Knees are more fragile than people believe.

 Tissue Deterioration and Knee Pain

-This lack of cushion can cause a number of problems which ultimately cause us to feel pain as we exert force on the knee.
+This lack of cushion can cause many problems which ultimately cause us to feel pain as we exert force on the knee.

-Some of the most common issues with tissue deterioration and the knee are:
+Some of the most common problems with tissue deterioration in the knee are:

 - Osteoarthritis of the knee is a common condition, especially as we age.
-As we age, and the cartilage in our joints wears away due to everyday movement.
-As the cartilage wear away the joints, especially the load-bearing joints such as the knee, can become stiff, swell, and develop pain.
+As we age, the cartilage in our joints wears away due to everyday movement.
+As the cartilage wears away the joints, especially the load-bearing joints such as the knee can become stiff, swell, and develop pain.

 - Patellar tendonitis

 - Characterized by inflammation of the tendon which connects the kneecap to the shin bone, patellar tendonitis is a product of repeated high-intensity stress on the knee.
-Patellar tendonitis most often occurs in athletes, especially those whose sport of choice involves jumping, but can occur in most anyone.
+Patellar tendonitis most often occurs in athletes, especially those whose sport of choice involves jumping but can occur in anyone.